Shopping Cart

 INCI: Niacinamide

-Effect: strengthens the skin barrier, works against acne, redness, hyperpigmentation, healthy aging
+Effects: strengthens the skin barrier, combats acne, redness, hyperpigmentation, promotes healthy aging

-One active ingredient is currently being hyped a lot, especially on social media.
-That's why we've been getting questions about it again and again.
-It's about niacinamide.
+One active ingredient is currently generating a lot of hype, especially on social media.
+That's why we keep getting questions about it.
+It's niacinamide.

-What does niacinamide do in skin care?
+What does niacinamide do in skincare?
 How well tolerated is it, especially for sensitive skin?
-In this article, you will learn everything about the cosmetic ingredient.
+In this article you will learn everything about this cosmetic ingredient.

 Niacinamide is a derivative of vitamin B3 .

-It strengthens your skin barrier and counteracts inflammation, blackheads, "blemishes" and underlayers (at concentrations between 3% and 5%).
-It is therefore also suitable for sensitive skin.
+It strengthens your skin barrier and counteracts inflammation, blackheads, blemishes , and subcutaneous buildup (at concentrations between 3% and 5%).
+Therefore, it is also suitable for sensitive skin.

-Only use the active ingredient at a concentration of up to 5% , otherwise the effect can be reversed.
-Avoid products with 10% niacinamide or more, even if the concentration is not stated.
+Use the active ingredient only at a maximum concentration of 5% , as otherwise the effect may be reversed.
+Avoid products with 10% niacinamide or more, and also avoid products where the concentration is not specified.

 Niacinamide is a derivative of vitamin B3 (niacin).
 Niacin is found in some foods and is also used for medicinal purposes.
-As a cosmetic ingredient, niacinamide strengthens the skin barrier and thus counteracts inflammation, blackheads, "blemishes" and underlayers.
+As a cosmetic ingredient, niacinamide strengthens the skin barrier and thus counteracts inflammation, blackheads, blemishes, and subcutaneous blockages.

-You can find the active ingredient in a niacinamide serum or as an ingredient in creams, sunscreens or other cosmetic products.
-In recent years, the ingredient has been used almost inflationary.
-Sometimes in the form of 10% boosters.
-Or in lower concentrations in everyday products such as sunscreens .
+You can find the active ingredient in a niacinamide serum or as an ingredient in creams, sunscreens, or other cosmetic products.
+Especially in recent years, the ingredient has been used almost to the point of inflation.
+Sometimes in the form of 10% boosters, or in lower concentrations in everyday products like sunscreens .
 The problem is that above 5%, the effect can be reversed.
-Since the active ingredient is currently omnipresent, it can quickly happen that large amounts of niacinamide accumulate even though you only use products with a low dosage.
+Since the active ingredient is currently ubiquitous, it can quickly happen that larger amounts of niacinamide accumulate, even if you only use products with a low dosage.

 Don't feel like reading?
-Then watch Lara's video:
+Then feel free to watch Lara's video:

 Effect

-What does Niacinamide do?
-Niacinamide works on the skin in many ways.
-For example, it helps to strengthen the skin barrier, works against pimples and keeps the skin healthy and firm.
-Niacinamide is therefore a real all-rounder if you use the active ingredient correctly.
+What does niacinamide do?
+Niacinamide has many effects on the skin.
+For example, it helps strengthen the skin barrier, combats blemishes, and keeps skin healthy and firm.
+Niacinamide is therefore a true all-rounder when used correctly.

 Niacinamide from 2%

-Niacinamide has a moisturizing effect at a concentration of 2% or more.
-However, that alone does not make the active ingredient so special, as there are many other well-tolerated moisturizers, such as hyaluronic acid, glycerin , ectoin , etc.
+Niacinamide has a moisturizing effect at a concentration of 2% or higher.
+However, this alone does not make the active ingredient particularly special, as there are many other well-tolerated moisturizers, such as hyaluronic acid, glycerin , ectoine , etc.

 Niacinamide from 3%

-• Niacinamide strengthens the skin barrier by promoting the formation of ceramides and cholesterol.
-Together with the moisturizing effect, the strengthened skin barrier ensures that your skin loses less moisture.
-Niacinamide can therefore be very helpful for dehydrated oily skin (dry, oily skin).
+• Niacinamide strengthens the skin barrier by promoting the production of ceramides and cholesterol.
+Combined with its moisturizing effect, the strengthened skin barrier helps your skin lose less moisture.
+Therefore, niacinamide can be very helpful for dehydrated, oily skin (dry, oily skin).

-• Niacinamides can reduce redness and are therefore (at concentrations below 5%) also a useful active ingredient for rosacea , atopic dermatitis and other sensitive skin conditions such as neurodermatitis, psoriasis, etc.
+• Niacinamide can reduce redness and is therefore (at concentrations below 5%) also a useful active ingredient for rosacea , atopic dermatitis and other sensitive skin conditions such as neurodermatitis, psoriasis and the like.

-• Niacinamide has a sebum-regulating effect and is often used as an active ingredient in acne treatment .
+• Niacinamide regulates sebum production and is frequently used as an active ingredient in acne treatment .

-• Niacinamide can also lighten acne scars, hyperpigmentation and pigment spots.
-If your skin tends to have stronger pigmentation under the eyes, niacinamide is also suitable.
-Hyperpigmentation is not a problem for the skin.
+• Niacinamide can also lighten acne scars, hyperpigmentation , and age spots.
+If your skin is prone to more pronounced pigmentation under the eyes, niacinamide is also suitable.
+Hyperpigmentation is not problematic for the skin.
 Decide for yourself whether it bothers you.

 • Niacinamide can also be used to reduce freckles .
-However, the freckles will quickly return in strong sunlight.
-Freckles are a protective mechanism of fairly light skin against UV radiation.
-They are completely fine and even with sufficient sun protection, the odd freckle will show through, as no sun cream in the world can protect your skin 100% from the sun.
-It's good that your body has a little emergency plan for your light skin.
-And it's like with hyperpigmentation, some have it, others don't.
+However, freckles will quickly reappear in strong sun.
+Freckles are a protective mechanism of fair skin against UV radiation.
+They're perfectly normal, and even with adequate sun protection, one or two freckles will still show through, as no sunscreen in the world can protect your skin 100% from the sun.
+Luckily, your body has a little emergency plan for fair skin.
+And it's like hyperpigmentation: some people have it, some don't.
 Some people want freckles, others hate having them.
-And only you can decide about your skin.
+And only you can decide what happens to your skin.

-• Niacinamides are able to stimulate the formation of collagen fibers .
-The firmer and more developed the network of collagen fibers in your skin is, the firmer and smoother the skin is.
+• Niacinamide is able to stimulate the formation of collagen fibers .
+The stronger and more developed the network of collagen fibers in your skin, the firmer and smoother your skin is.
 This reduces wrinkles.
-As mentioned, they build up the skin.
-This is why niacinamides are also seen as an anti-aging ingredient.
-We prefer the term healthy aging .
+As mentioned, they rebuild the skin.
+Therefore, niacinamide is also considered an anti-aging ingredient.
+We prefer the term "healthy aging ."

-Tip for you: The small semicircles of pigment spots on your eye bones under your eyes are caused by sun exposure.
-This part is more exposed to the sun because it stands out more.
-A niacinamide serum will help you to reduce the hyperpigmentation.
-However, it is best if they do not occur in the first place: wear sunscreen every day to prevent this type of hyperpigmentation and protect yourself from skin cancer and skin aging.
+Tip for you: The small, semicircular pigment spots on your under-eye bones are caused by sun exposure.
+This area is more exposed to the sun because it protrudes more.
+A niacinamide serum can help reduce hyperpigmentation.
+However, the best approach is to prevent it from developing in the first place: Wear sunscreen daily to prevent this type of hyperpigmentation and protect yourself from skin cancer and premature aging.

 -

-So if you want to do something good for yourself, have a restorative effect on your skin and at the same time want to address one of the problems mentioned above, a niacinamide serum with 3-5% niacinamide is a useful skin care product.
+So if you want to do something good for yourself, have a restorative effect on your skin and at the same time address one of the problems mentioned above, a niacinamide serum with 3-5% niacinamide is a sensible skincare product.

 Niacinamide from 5%